Affiliate links on Android Authority may earn us a commission. Learn more.

 Unfortunately, OnePlus’ reliability in disseminating those updates has been up and down over the years.
 The company has become well-known for launching half-baked Android upgrades with sometimes devastating bugs.
 It also isn’t incredibly consistent with the rollouts of its patches.
 Still, as long as you stick to flagship-tier products from the brand, you should be happy.

-- Oppo flagships receive three upgrades and four years of patches.
+- OPPO flagships from 2023 and forward will receive four upgrades and five years of patches.
+Pre-2023 flagships will receive three upgrades and four years of patches.
 Mid-rangers get two upgrades and four years of patches.
 Budget models get one upgrade and three years of patches.
 Select ultra-budget models will see no upgrades.

-At the top end, Oppo’s Find X series will see three upgrades and four years of security patches.
-The mid-range Oppo F, K, Reno, and Find Lite/Neo series will see two upgrades and four years of patches.
-Finally, some of the budget Oppo A series phones will see one Android upgrade and three years of patches.
-Note that we say “some” there, meaning there could be Oppo A phones with zero upgrades.
+At the top end, OPPO’s Find X6 Pro and all flagships in 2023 and beyond will see four upgrades and five years of patches.
+Meanwhile, older flagships — including the Find X5 series — will see three upgrades and four years of security patches.
+The mid-range OPPO F, K, Reno, and Find Lite/Neo series will see two upgrades and four years of patches.
+Finally, some of the budget OPPO A series phones will see one Android upgrade and three years of patches.
+Note that we say “some” there, meaning there could be OPPO A phones with zero upgrades.

-- Poco has no public commitment to upgrades and patches.
+- POCO has no firm commitment to upgrades and patches.
 Most of its phones see two years of overall support, including two upgrades.

-As recently as January 2022, Realme stuck to its original promises when it comes to phone updates.
-Despite its sister brands Oppo and OnePlus upping the ante for flagship phones, Realme is sticking with the suggested minimum.
+In 2022 and earlier, realme stuck to its original promise when it comes to phone updates.
+Despite its sister brands OPPO and OnePlus upping the ante for flagship phones, realme stuck with the suggested minimum:

-According to the brand, it has committed to providing monthly and/or quarterly security updates to a wide range of Redmi-branded phones.
+In the past, it has committed to providing monthly and/or quarterly security updates to a wide range of Redmi-branded phones.
 The list includes most of the Redmi 7, 8, and 9 families.
-Unfortunately, the company has made no specific commitments to upgrades.
+Unfortunately, the company has made no specific commitments to upgrades and usually supplie two or even just one before shelving the device.

-One should go into buying a Redmi phone with the knowledge that it is very unlikely you’ll see more than one upgrade during its lifespan.
+One should go into buying a Redmi phone with the knowledge that it is very unlikely you’ll see more than two upgrades during its lifespan.

 - The majority of recent Samsung phones will see four upgrades and five years of patches.
 Some older phones will see three upgrades and three years of patches.
 No current Samsung phone has a promise weaker than three upgrades and three years of patches.